 NOTE 2: The selected (V-)PCF instance can include the binding indication, including the (V-)PCF ID and possibly PCF Set ID in the response to the AMF as described in clause 6.3.1.0.

-- The SCP discovers and selects a (V-)PCF instance for AM policy association.
-The AMF uses the received PCF ID and available binding information for the request to establish the UE policy association.
-The SCP selects the corresponding (V-)PCF instance for UE policy association.
+- The AMF first establishes an AM policy association; when forwarding the related request messagethe SCP discovers and selects a PCF instance.
+Unless binding information is provided in the response to that request the SCP adds the NF function producer ID it selected, i.e. PCF ID, into the response and the AMF uses the received PCF ID and available binding information as discovery and selection parameters for the request to establish the UE policy association towards the SCP.
+The SCP selects the (V-)PCF instance for UE policy association based on the received discovery and selection parameters.